gottingen/turbo/docs/cn/getting_started.md

 $ ./echo_server &
 $ ./echo_client
 ```
-Examples link flare statically, if you need to link the shared version, remove `CMakeCache.txt` and cmake with `-DLINK_SO=ON`
+Examples link turbo statically, if you need to link the shared version, remove `CMakeCache.txt` and cmake with `-DLINK_SO=ON`

 **Run tests**